Crossroadsman/ServerAdmin/git.md

 6. Various hook scripts
 7. A compressed binary file representing the contents of the index (i.e., the staging area)
 8. Like `.gitignore`.
 Difference is that `.gitignore` is a file in the repo and as such is available to anyone who clones the repo while
    `exclude` exists only in the local clone.
-[As such it makes sense to include here files that are only relevant to the person using the local clone, e.g., files relating to the user's IDE](https://stackoverflow.com/questions/22906851/when-would-you-use-git-info-exclude-instead-of-gitignore-to-exclude-files)
+[Accordingly, it makes sense to include here files that are only relevant to the person using the local clone, e.g., files relating to the user's IDE](https://stackoverflow.com/questions/22906851/when-would-you-use-git-info-exclude-instead-of-gitignore-to-exclude-files)
    Example:
    ```shell
    # git ls-files --others --exclude-from=.git/info/exclude